What causes nerve pain?

 Causes of nerve pain in the spine

 Nerve pain in the spine can develop from a number of conditions, some mild in nature, such as muscle strain, and some more severe, like a degenerative spine condition.
-For mild causes of nerve pain, symptoms usually go away after a few days of rest.
+For mild cases of nerve pain, symptoms should go away after a few days of rest and basic treatment like an ice pack and over-the-counter medication.
 This is especially true if a pulled muscle is inflamed and pressing against a nerve.
 Simply resting the muscle and letting it heal should reduce your pain in a few days.

 - Degenerative disc disease (DDD)

 - Bone spurs

 These conditions develop as the spine endures years of wear and tear from aging and repetitive motion.
 As a component of the spine deteriorates, it may cause a section of the spine to move out of alignment and press against a nearby nerve, causing nerve pain.